dingherself/femphilaz/travel-info.md

 *Lodging*:

-- **Keynote speakers**: we’ll book the [Marriott](https://maps.app.goo.gl/Cn9yTCY2nhhZSKYR9) for you, which is a 8-minute walk from the department/conference venue.
+- **Keynote speakers**: we have booked your rooms at the [Marriott](https://maps.app.goo.gl/Cn9yTCY2nhhZSKYR9) next to campus, which is a 8-minute walk from the department/conference venue.
-- **Grad students**: we are happy to arrange homestays with our local grad students so you wouldn’t need to pay for a hotel, but you are of course welcome to find your own lodging option (in addition to the Marriott, try the [Aloft](https://www.marriott.com/en-us/hotels/tusal-aloft-tucson-university/overview/), the [Graduate](https://www.hilton.com/en/hotels/tusgtgu-graduate-tucson/), or somewhere along 4th Ave or Congress St—but stay east of the I-20 so it’s not too far).
+- **Grad students**: we are happy to arrange homestays with our local grad students so you wouldn’t need to pay for a hotel, but you are of course welcome to find your own lodging option (in addition to the Marriott, try the [Aloft](https://www.marriott.com/en-us/hotels/tusal-aloft-tucson-university/overview/), the [Graduate](https://www.hilton.com/en/hotels/tusgtgu-graduate-tucson/), or somewhere along 4th Ave or Congress St—but stay east of the I-20 so it’s not too far); please do note that the conference coincides with the annual [Gem Shows](https://www.visittucson.org/tucson-gem-mineral-fossil-showcase/) and so it may be more difficult than usual to find hotel rooms.

 *Access to caffeine near campus*: